Jersey College: History

 In 2022, Jersey College added its three additional campuses through a collaboration with Community Health Systems at Bravera Health Brooksville in Brooksville, Florida; at Physicians Regional Medical Center in Naples, Florida; and at Tennova Healthcare - Cleveland in Cleveland, Tennessee.
-The campuses are located on the grounds of the hospitals and host the Hospital-Based nursing track of the Professional Nursing program.

-In 2023, Jersey College added three additional campuses in collaboration with Northwest Healthcare in Tucson, Arizona; Commonwealth Health in Scranton, Pennsylvania; and Melbourne Regional Medical Center in Melbourne, Florida.
+In 2023, Jersey College added five additional campuses in collaboration with Northwest Healthcare in Tucson, Arizona; Commonwealth Health in Scranton, Pennsylvania; and Melbourne Regional Medical Center in Melbourne, Florida; Tennova Healthcare - Turkey Creek in Knoxville, Tennessee; and Mountain Vista Medical Center in Tucson, Arizona.
+In addition, a freestanding campus was opened in Jenkintown, Pennsylvania, just north of Philadelphia.

+In 2024, the Dothan, Alabama campus opened in collaboration with Flowers Hospital; the Mesa, Arizona campus opened in collaboration with Northwest Healthcare, and the York, Pennsylvania campus opened in collaboration with WellSpan Health.

 Campuses

-Jersey College has ten locations in New Jersey, Florida, and Indiana:
+Jersey College has nineteen locations in Alabama, Arizona, Indiana, Florida, New Jersey, Pennsylvania, and Tennessee.